-In addition to the deviations of the initial positions, the disturbance of the random gust wind is also considered in this paper.
-As shown in Fig. 12, Gauss random gust wind with a mean of $0 \ m/s$ and covariance of $2 \ m/s$ is added between $50 \ s$ to $100 \ s$.
+In addition to the deviations of the initial positions, the disturbance of the random gust wind is also considered in this article.
+As shown in Fig. 12, Gauss random gust wind with a mean of 0 m/s and covariance of 2 m/s is added between 50 and 100 s.

 The simulation result of the multiphase homing trajectory tracking in the horizontal plane is shown in Fig. 13.
 Fig. 14 shows the result in the 3-D space.
-It can be seen that even if the initial deviation is relative large, such as 100 m deviation in the three directions with gust wind disturbance, the parafoil was still gradually able to trace the planned trajectory.
-This demonstrates the disturbance rejection ability
+It can be seen that even if the initial deviation is relative large, such as 100-m deviation in the three directions with gust wind disturbance, the parafoil was still gradually able to trace the planned trajectory.
+This demonstrates the disturbance rejection